yona-lang/homepage/docs/features/resource-management.md

 title: "Resource Management"
 ---

-Yatta provides specialized infrastructure for managing resources, including their initialization and finalization, with guaranteed ordering and error handling.
+Yatta provides a specialized infrastructure for managing resources, including their initialization and finalization, with guaranteed ordering and error handling.

 This feature is called **context managers** and it allows for generic, extensible management of local contexts.
 Context managers are used in conjunction with the [`with` expression](/features/syntax#with-expression).